Salman Aristo: Success and later career

 That same year, Aristo was a juror at the Asia Pacific Screen Awards, held in Gold Coast, Queensland, Australia.
-He also wrote the screenplay for Hari Untuk Amanda with Ginatri S. Noer (Days for Amanda), which earned a Citra Award nomination at the 2010 Indonesian Film Festival.
+He also wrote the screenplay for Hari Untuk Amanda with Gina S. Noer (Days for Amanda), which earned a Citra Award nomination at the 2010 Indonesian Film Festival.
 He made his feature film directorial debut that year with Jakarta Maghrib (Jakarta at Maghrib), which details several families in the minutes before Maghrib prayers and how the call to prayer stops their daily activities.
 It premiered at the Jakarta International Film Festival.

 In March 2011, Aristo published Politweet, an illustrated collection of flash fiction mostly dealing with politics.
 That same year, he cowrote the screenplay for Sang Penari (The Dancer) with Ifa Isfansyah and Shanty Harmayn; the work was an adaptation of Ahmad Tohari's trilogy Ronggeng Dukuh Paruk (The Ronggeng of Paruk Village).
 The trio were nominated for Best Screenplay at that year's Indonesian Film Festival.
 Later that year, he wrote Lima Elang (Five Eagles), a film directed by Rudy Soedjarwo.
 Focusing on five young children at camp, it was one of the first local films in decades to use Scouting as a central theme.
 Another film, Garuda di Dadaku 2 followed in December.
 As of 2011, he and Noer have two children.

 Aristo wrote a television adaptation of Laskar Pelangi in late 2011.
 Directed by Guntur Soeharjanto, the series starred five youths from Bangka-Belitung and was shown in early 2012.
 Later in 2012, Aristo adapted Ahmad Fuadi's novel Negeri 5 Menara (The Land of Five Towers) into a film of the same name.
 Directed by Affandi Abdul Rachman, the film also featured Aristo as a producer.